wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

     * `query` -- Parameters are encoded in the query string added to the *redirect_uri* when redirecting back to the client.
     * `form_post` -- Parameters are encoded as HTML form values that are auto-submitted in the User Agent.
 Thus, the values are transmitted via the HTTP POST method to the client and the result parameters are encoded in the body using the application/x-www-form-urlencoded format.
-    * `okta_post_message` -- Uses [HTML5 Web Messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (for example, window.postMessage()) instead of the redirect for the authorization response from the authentication endpoint.
+    * `okta_post_message` -- Uses [HTML5 Web Messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (for example, window.postMessage()) instead of the redirect for the authorization response from the `/authorize` endpoint.
       `okta_post_message` is an adaptation of the [Web Message Response Mode](https://tools.ietf.org/html/draft-sakimura-oauth-wmrm-00#section-4.1).
       This value provides a secure way for a single-page application to perform a sign-in flow in a popup window or an iFrame and receive the ID token and/or access token back in the parent page without leaving the context of that page.
       The data model for the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) call is in the next section.
     * The `Referrer-Policy` header is automatically included in the request for `fragment` or `query`, and is set to `Referrer-Policy: no-referrer`.

- * Okta requires the OAuth 2.0 `state` parameter on all requests to the authentication endpoint in order to prevent cross-site request forgery (CSRF).
+ * Okta requires the OAuth 2.0 `state` parameter on all requests to the `/authorize` endpoint in order to prevent cross-site request forgery (CSRF).
  The OAuth 2.0 specification [requires](https://tools.ietf.org/html/rfc6749#section-10.12) that clients protect their redirect URIs against CSRF by sending a value in the authorize request which binds the request to the user-agent's authenticated state.
  Using the `state` parameter is also a countermeasure to several other known attacks as outlined in [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819).

- * [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) is a stronger mechanism for binding the authorization code to the client than just a client secret, and prevents [a code interception attack](https://tools.ietf.org/html/rfc7636#section-1) if both the code and the client credentials are intercepted (which can happen on mobile/native devices).
-The PKCE-enabled client creates a large random string as code_verifier and derives code_challenge from it using code_challenge_method.
-It passes the code_challenge and code_challenge_method in the authorization request for code flow.
-When a client tries to redeem the code, it must pass the code_verifer.
-Okta recomputes the challenge and returns the requested token only if it matches the code_challenge in the original authorization request.
-When a client, whose `token_endpoint_auth_method` is `none`, makes a code flow authorization request, the `code_challenge` parameter is required.
+ * Proof Key for Code Exchange (PKCE) is a stronger mechanism for binding the authorization code to the client than just a client secret.
+You can read more about this [here](/authentication-guide/implementing-authentication/auth-code-pkce).

 * About the `request` parameter:
   * You must sign the JWT using the app's client secret.